abhiaug87/PersonalDevelopment/PersonalDevelopment/README.md

 8. DriverFactory - This contains the logic for running tests in real browser or headless mode.
 It also contains logic for driver timeout & maximize while running tests in real browser mode.

-C. Pre-requisites:
+C. Pre-requisites & Getting Started:

+1. Download the edge driver version supported by your browser.
+Create a folder called "MicrosoftWebDriver" under "C:\Users\yourusername\AppData\Local\Temp" & add the edge driver version in this folder for the web browser to initiate.
+Make sure you name it as "MicrosoftWebDriver.exe"

+2. Download the chrome driver version supported by your browser.
+Create a folder called "chromedriver" under "C:\Users\yourusername\AppData\Local\Temp" & add the chrome driver version in this folder for the web browser to initiate.
+Make sure you name it as "chromedriver.exe"

-1. Install Microsoft visual studio 2019 (community edition will do)
+3. Install Microsoft visual studio 2019 (community edition will do)

-2. Install SpecFlow for visual studio
+4. Install SpecFlow for visual studio

+5. Clone the bitbucket repo to your local machine

+6. Open the .sln file using visual studio 2019

 D. Running Tests on Chrome: